Isoperimetric sets in nonnegative scalar curvature and their role through various concepts of mass: The ADM mass and comparison with other masses

-The quantity appearing on the right-hand side is what will be defined as Arnowitt-Deser-Miser's mass $\ma_{\ADM}$ \cite{arnowitt_coordinateinvarianceenergyexpressions_1961}.
-If the metric $g$ is sufficiently close to the flat metric, the above computation shows that the integral of the scalar curvature can be approximated by such mass.
+The quantity appearing on the right-hand side is called Arnowitt-Deser-Misner's mass $\ma_{\ADM}$ \cite{arnowitt_coordinateinvarianceenergyexpressions_1961}.
+If the metric $g$ is sufficiently close to the flat metric, the above computation shows that the integral of the scalar curvature is approximated by such mass.
 Clearly, the two quantities are not, in general, the same, since the first one depends on the global behaviour of the metric, while the second one depends only on its behaviour at large distances.
-Now one can take the definition of the $\ADM$ mass and compare it to the integral of the scalar curvature.
-Consider then the vector field
+On the other hand, it has been showed in \cite{arnowitt_coordinateinvarianceenergyexpressions_1961} that, in a suitable asymptotic setting, the finiteness of the one is equivalent implies the finiteness of the other.
+To see this, one can consider the vector field,